Auto China 2020: German carmakers look to switch gears | DW | 25.09.2020

-It's a moment car enthusiasts have waited for for months, having been left frustrated following the cancellation or postponement of some of the auto industry's marquee events — including the auto fairs in Geneva and Detroit — due to the COVID-19 pandemic.
-The auto fans can finally get up close and personal with their favorite vehicles after enduring months of virtual launches.
+It's a moment car enthusiasts have waited months for, having been left frustrated following the cancellation or postponement of some of the auto industry's marquee events — including the auto fairs in Geneva and Detroit — due to the COVID-19 pandemic.
+Automobile fans can finally get up close and personal with their favorite vehicles after enduring months of virtual launches.

 The motor show in Beijing, taking place from this weekend after nearly a six-month delay, is the first auto gala since the coronavirus outbreak and comes just months after a record drop in car sales, including a nearly 80% crash in China in February.

-For the carmakers, battered by the economic fallout of the pandemic, the event offers a great opportunity to showcase their latest offerings and innovations and network with experts and customers as they strive to gain market share in the world's biggest auto market.
+For the carmakers, battered by the economic fallout of the pandemic, the event offers an opportunity to showcase their latest offerings and innovations and network with experts and customers as they strive to gain market share in the world's biggest auto market.

 German carmakers, including Volkswagen and its brands Porsche and Audi, as well as Mercedes-Benz owner Daimler, and BMW, are eager to make most of this opportunity and are showcasing dozens of cars, many of them electric.